pmiller-brmc/pmiller-brmc.github.io/README.md

 ### Map Interaction

   * **Search Bar:** Use the search input (top-left) to find locations by address or name.
+  * **Nearest Services:** Described below.
+Click on the map to find nearest locations to that point.

 ### Nearest Services Navigation